Career and Technical Education (CTE) Advising

 - Assistance in figuring out what salary you will need to support your family

-- Tours of work sites in the community and training facilities at Lane
+- Tours of non-traditional work sites in the community and training facilities at Lane

-- Assistance in getting the skills needed to be successful in the classroom.
+- Assistance in getting the skills needed to be successful in the classroom and on the non-traditional worksite.
 For example, tutoring or extra practice time on a specific skill.
+See: Workshops

 - Hands-on experience in some areas.
 For example, time to try a jackhammer, a sheet metal bender, or a web design program.